-{\bf Encoding Agent Interactions.} To model neighboring agents' influence on the modeled agent, we encode graph edges in two steps.
-First, we aggregate edge information from neighboring agents of the same semantic class.
-In this work, we use an element-wise sum as our aggregation operation.
+{\bf Encoding Agent Interactions.} To model neighboring agents' influence on the modeled agent, \emphalgname{} encodes graph edges in two steps.
+First, edge information is aggregated from neighboring agents of the same semantic class.
+In this work, an element-wise sum is used as the aggregation operation.
 We choose to combine features in this way rather than with concatenation or an average to handle a variable number of neighboring nodes with a fixed architecture while preserving count information \cite{BattagliaPascanuEtAl2016,IvanovicSchmerlingEtAl2018,JainZamirEtAl2016}.
-We feed these aggregated states into an LSTM with 8 hidden dimensions where its weights are shared across all edge instances of the same type, \eg all Pedestrian-Bus edge LSTMs share the same weights.

-We then aggregate the encodings from all edge types that connect to the modeled node to obtain one ``influence" representation vector, representing the effect that all neighboring nodes have.
-For this, we use an additive attention module \cite{BahdanauChoEtAl2015}.
-The node history and edge influence encodings are then concatenated to produce a single node representation vector, $e_\mathbf{x}$.
+These aggregated states are then fed into an LSTM with 8 hidden dimensions whose weights are shared across all edge instances of the same type, e.g., all Pedestrian-Bus edge LSTMs share the same weights.
+Then, the encodings from all edge types that connect to the modeled node are aggregated to obtain one ``influence" representation vector, representing the effect that all neighboring nodes have.
+For this, an additive attention module is used~\cite{BahdanauChoEtAl2015}.
+Finally, the node history and edge influence encodings are concatenated to produce a single node representation vector, $e_\mathbf{x}$.

-{\bf Incorporating Heterogeneous Data.} Modern sensor suites are able to produce much more information than tracked trajectories of other agents.
-Notably, high-definition semantic maps are used by many real-world systems to aid localization as well as inform navigation.
-To make use of this information, for each modeled agent we encode a local map, rotated to match the agent's heading, with a CNN.
-The map has a context size of $120 \times 120$ pixels with a $0.33$ m per pixel resolution.
-The CNN has 3 layers each with $5 \times 5$ filters and strides of $\{2, 3, 2\}$, respectively.
-These are followed by a dense layer with 512 hidden dimensions, the output of which is concatenated with the node history and edge influence representation vectors.
+{\bf Incorporating Heterogeneous Data.} Modern sensor suites are able to produce much more information than just tracked trajectories of other agents.
+Notably, HD maps are used by many real-world systems to aid localization as well as inform navigation.
+Depending on sensor availability and sophistication, maps can range in fidelity from simple binary obstacle maps, i.e., $M \in \{0, 1\}^{H \times W \times 1}$, to HD semantic maps, e.g., $M \in \{0, 1\}^{H \times W \times L}$ where each layer $1 \leq \ell \leq L$ corresponds to an area with semantic type (e.g., ``driveable area," ``road block," ``walkway," ``pedestrian crossing").
+To make use of this information, for each modeled agent, \emphalgname{} encodes a local map, rotated to match the agent's heading, with a Convolutional Neural Network (CNN).
+The CNN has 4 layers, with filters $\{5, 5, 5, 3\}$ and respective strides of $\{2, 2, 1, 1\}$.
+These are followed by a dense layer with 32 hidden dimensions, the output of which is concatenated with the node history and edge influence representation vectors.